Megaparsec tutorial

 Working with concrete types with all type variables fixed helps GHC optimize a lot better.
 GHC cannot do much in terms of optimization if your parsers stay polymorphic.
 Although

-Let’s define a type synonym (typically called Parser
+Let’s define a type synonym (typically called Parser) like this:

 type Parser = Parsec Void Text